Landscape architecture: New Zealand

 The New Zealand Institute of Landscape Architects (NZILA) is the professional body for Landscape Architects in NZ.

 In April 2013, NZILA jointly with AILA, hosted the 50th International Federation of Landscape Architects (IFLA) World Congress in Auckland, New Zealand.
 The World Congress is an international conference where Landscape Architects from all around the globe meet to share ideas around a particular topic.

 Within NZ, Members of NZILA when they achieve their professional standing, can use the title Registered Landscape Architect NZILA.

 NZILA provides an education policy and an accreditation process to review education programme providers; currently there are three accredited undergraduate Landscape Architecture programmes in New Zealand.
 Lincoln University also has an accredited masters programme in landscape architecture.

 Norway

 Landscape architecture in Norway was established in 1919 at the Norwegian University of Life Sciences (NMBU) at Ås.
 The Norwegian School of Landscape Architecture at the Faculty of Landscape and Society is responsible for Europe's oldest landscape architecture education on an academic level.
-The departments areas include design and design of cities and places, garden art history, landscape engineering, greenery, zone planning, site development, place making and place keeping.
+The department's areas include design and design of cities and places, garden art history, landscape engineering, greenery, zone planning, site development, place making and place keeping.